cx-prog-lang/.github/profile/README.md

 ## Build Pipeline

 C+ aims to _piggyback_ on the existing C infrastructure.
 The C+-specific build pipeline is divided into two parts: _sugar_ and _salt_.
 The _sugar_ part translates C+ code into the C equivalent.
 The _salt_ part hardens the C code with C+ specifications.
-The idea is that the "sugar" part dissolves every C+ _syntax_ into C, and the "salt" part enforces the C+-specific _semantics_ in a non-intrusive way.
+The idea behind is that the "sugar" part dissolves every C+ _syntax_ into C, and the "salt" part enforces the C+-specific _semantics_ in a non-intrusive way.
 The figure below describes the evolution of source code in the build pipeline.

 ![Build Sequence drawio](https://github.com/user-attachments/assets/03fef56c-a3fa-465f-b82c-6eed7c4431c6)